EUDR field data verification with Meridia Verify

 Plausibility

 Plausibility tests evaluate the accuracy of farm plot data in relation to its context.
-This means that even if there are no technical issues or internal conflicts, the data may still be considered implausible based on contextual information.
+Even if there are no technical problems or internal conflicts, the data may still seem implausible based on context.

 Farm plot overlaps with built-up area